alejandro-mielgo/epygenetics/README.md

 # Genetic Algorithm

-Genetic algorithm for maximization using numpy.
+Genetic algorithm for function optimization using numpy.

 ### Format to define target function: